pgRouting/pgvroom/doc/general/introduction.rst

 and a broad user community.

-pgORpy is a sub product of `pgRouting organization <https://pgrouting.org>`__ organization.
+pgvroom is a sub product of `pgRouting organization <https://pgrouting.org>`__ organization.

 License
 -------------------------------------------------------------------------------

-The following licenses can be found in pgORpy:
+The following licenses can be found in pgvroom:

 .. list-table::
    :widths: 250 500